 When a tenant requests necessary repairs and the landlord or property manager doesn't meet legal responsibilities in providing them, a tenant usually has several options, depending on the state.
 These options include:

 A tenant can also sue the landlord for a partial refund of past rent, and in some circumstances can sue for the discomfort, annoyance, and emotional distress caused by the substandard conditions.

-Your best bet is to handle repairs as soon as possible (or delegate the repairs to the tenant in exchange for decreased rent).
+A landlord’s best bet is to handle repairs as soon as possible (or delegate the repairs to the tenant in exchange for decreased rent).
 Take care of major problems, such as a plumbing or heating problem, within 24 hours.
 For minor problems, respond in 48 hours.
-Always keep tenants informed as to when and how the repairs will be made, and the reasons for any delays.
+Landlords should always keep tenants informed as to when and how the repairs will be made, and the reasons for any delays.